-L'Abbe da Ponte listed in the 1788 tax records
+L'Abbe da Ponte listed in the 1788 tax register

-The area between Hof and Freyung in 1778 with the tall "Holy Ghost House" at the center
+The area between Hof and Freyung on Huber's 1778 Vogelschauplan with the tall "Holy Ghost House" in the center

 The "Holy Ghost House" seen from the Tiefer Graben.
-The entrance was located on the other side.
-In the foreground is a so-called Fleischbank, a cold storage house for meat.
+The entrance was located on the other side towards the Heidenschuß.
+In the foreground is a so-called Fleischbank, a cold storage house for meat (anonymous watercolor).